-Search the web for Laser Eye Surgery and you’ll come across everything from tabloid articles titled THE PROCEDURE THAT RUINED MY LIFE to companies touting money-back guarantees if you don’t achieve perfect vision.
+Search the web for Laser Eye Surgery and you’ll come across everything from tabloid articles titled “The Procedure That Ruined My Life” to companies touting money-back guarantees if you don’t achieve 100 percent perfect vision.

-This can be incredibly frustrating if you’re interested in Laser Eye Surgery and are simply trying to find out the facts: i.e. how risky the surgery is, the chances of complications, what the side effects are.
+This can be incredibly frustrating if you’re researching Laser Eye Surgery and are simply trying to find out the facts.
+Things like how risky the surgery is, the chances of experiencing complications, and what the potential side effects may be.

-On the one hand, you have stories indicating you should avoid the procedure at all costs, and on the other, you have clinics claiming you have absolutely nothing to worry about.
+On the one hand, you have stories indicating that you should avoid the procedure at all costs.
+But on the other, you have clinics claiming you have absolutely nothing to worry about.

-And with thorough preoperative testing, experienced surgeons, up to date equipment, and proper follow-up care, these chances drop even further.
-At London Vision Clinic, it’s extremely uncommon that any problem would arise that a surgeon could not satisfactorily correct.
+When you add that to thorough preoperative testing, highly skilled surgeons, up to date equipment, and proper follow-up care, these chances drop even further.
+This means that at London Vision Clinic, it’s extremely unlikely that any problem wil arise that a surgeon can not satisfactorily correct.